What You’ll Learn

 The Broker lives in a world in-between the business logic and the DAO.
 It knows about Domain Objects and database record structures.
 It knows how to communicate with the DAO, but it doesn’t know anything about tables, queries or database commands.

 The Broker’s job is to turn Domain Objects into database-friendly data and pass them to the DAO for storage.
-Eventually it will do the opposite - ask the DOA for records and turn them into Domain Objects.
+Eventually it will do the opposite - ask the DAO for records and turn them into Domain Objects.

 Here’s our Broker so far: